Terradue/doc-tep-geohazards/source/community-guide/user.rst

 	:figclass: img-border
 	:scale: 80%

-After clicked the link received by email, you'll be able to see your profile page of the portal.
+Click the link received in the confirmation email, and you'll be able to see your profile page on the portal.

 Edit your profile
 -----------------